By Charlotte Bentley | Telford | Education | Published: Oct 25, 2019

 The Eco-Warriors announced in a recent assembly a unique recycling opportunity which we will be completing in conjunction with the British Ironwork Centre in Oswestry.
 The project aims to educate children about the importance of protecting our planet whilst inspiring them to think both innovatively and creatively in order to help make important environmental changes.On Monday 9th December 2019, we will receive one of the Ironwork’s six colourful giraffe sculptures to fill with either plastic or metal bottle tops right until the end of the term.
 We are still considering a suitable location within our school grounds for the giraffe live for the three weeks they are staying with us.
 The Ironworks has chosen the giraffe to symbolise this project as they have recently been reported to have joined the list of endangered species.
 It’s a common misconception that animals like the giraffe are still in great abundance, but so many across the globe are facing issues that many people aren’t even aware of.
 We are so excited to see the numbers of bottle tops that our children can collect over the next few weeks in order to fill the giraffe as high as possible!

-Children in Year 3 and 4 apply for this role by filling out an application form and write a letter of application to Mrs Williams Geography subject leader.
+Junior Road Safety Officers (JRSO) Children in Years 3, 4, 5 and 6 apply for this role by filling out an application form and write a letter of application to Mrs Kirkpatrick.
 In this, they indicate what difference they can make to raising awareness of safety.
 As part of their role they promote safety in assemblies e.g. what to wear when riding a bike, crossing the road etc. They attend local and national networks and have thought of ways of promoting travel safety.

 This is led by the Junior Road Safety Officers to promote all aspects of travel e.g Walk to School week.
 The focus of this group is to encourage children to lead a healthier lifestyle and to promote safety awareness in the community.

-As a Fairtrade Achiever School we have a dedicated Fairtrade Committee which meets to discuss how we can raise awareness of what Fairtrade means to the farmers in this country and globally.
+This is led by the Junior Road Safety Officers to promote all aspects of travel e.g. Walk to School week.
+The focus of this group is to encourage children to lead a healthier lifestyle and to promote safety awareness in the community.
+Fairtrade Committee As a Fairtrade Achiever School, we have a dedicated Fairtrade Committee which meets to discuss how we can raise awareness of what Fairtrade means to the farmers in this country and globally.
 Children from any year group in Key Stage Two can apply for a position on this committee by letter of application to Miss Dhillon.
 We now have a very big committee of enthusiastic children.
-The Committee runs events and stalls every term eg in the Summer fayre, Christmas fayre and during Fairtrade Fortnight.
+The Committee runs events and stalls every term e.g. in the summer fayre, Christmas fayre and during Fairtrade Fortnight.
 The Committee welcome guest speakers to speak about Fairtrade and write flyers to promote fair trade products to hand out.

 Our S.A.F.E committee (Safe and Friendly Environments) are a group of eight, years 5 and 6 children who are chosen by class teachers and Mrs Fance (PSHCE lead) for their empathetic and sensible nature.
 Parents are informed by 'phone call due to the sensitive nature of some of the task then sign a letter to give permission for their child to be part of this.
 Mrs Fance trains this group in counselling skills and works with them on safeguarding issues.
 A safeguarding suitcase has been set up so all children can post their worries on a slip and this is then responded to by the committee or Mrs Fance depending on the nature of the worry.
 S.A.F.E deliver assemblies; eg PANTS, and write Top Tips for classroom display on safeguarding themes.
 S.A.F.E committee is identified by their green bar badges in school and S.A.F.E caps which they wear in the playground.